-Boylexe is one of the most unique shows in the West End – a spin-off from burlesque London show Burlexe, it was written, curated and produced by Howard Wilmot and features the very best of the ‘boylesque’ and cabaret scenes.
+Boylexe was written, curated and produced by Howard Wilmot and featured the very best of the ‘boylesque’ and cabaret scenes.

-Male striptease show Boylexe continued to enjoy great success at the Shadow Lounge, making it a regular one-off burlesque club for the most extraordinary night of stories, striptease, strip roulette, burlesque hen parties, gay stag dos and lots and lots of drinking.
+Male striptease show Boylexe continued to enjoy great success at the Shadow Lounge, making it a regular one-off burlesque club for the most extraordinary night of song, stories, striptease and strip roulette.

-After three years, Boylexe has subsequently moved to a brand new speakeasy venue in London Bridge called Cecil’s with its cast of cool characters.
+After three years, Boylexe moved to a brand new speakeasy venue in London Bridge called Cecil’s with its cast of cool characters.